ConceptaNjolima/MyTNTResources/Week 2/[ENG2.6]Branching, merging, and merge conflicts.md

 * Why merging?
 * Overview of branches in real world development

-### Collaborate with Git
+### Collaborate with Git module

 Complete this learning module - [Edit code through branching and merging in Git](https://docs.microsoft.com/en-us/learn/modules/branch-merge-git/)
 Use the sandbox for this exercise to preserve your local git configuration.

-* Create branches in get
+* Create branches with git
-* Merge branches in get
+* Merge branches with git

 ## Session set up

-* GitHub - ready branch and clone
+* GitHub - create repository from NameandFavFood demo in Samples

 ## Lesson details

+### Recap learning (20 minutes)

-11. **Demo** - cloning, branching, committing a repo from GitHib.
+1. Demo: cloning, branching, committing a repo from GitHib.

      * *Add steps for command line*
      * Clone - Many projects start from an existing repo.
 This is a more common flow than starting locally.